XueyanZhang/Comparison-ddmin-probdd/README.md

 a = random.choice(string.ascii_letters)
 c = a + b
 ```
-This piece of code carefully designed to show off
+This piece of code carefully designed to show case
 the claimed advatange of ProbDD.

-ProbDD removes elements in a "smart" order,
+ProbDD removes elements in a intelligent order,
-whereas ddmin carries out in a fixed order.
+whereas ddmin carries out the process in a fixed order.

 ### DDmin Output
 Due to fixed order, ddmin quickly gets to the single-element level and thus removed `a = 2` before finish.